ashutosh-4/FinincialEducation/README.md

 # FinincialEducation

-A website that will democratise finincial education.
+A website that will democratize finincial education.